>_

 2. Augmentation

-• If B can be determined from A, then adding an attribute to this functional dependency won't change anything.
+If B can be determined from A, then adding an attribute X to both sides won't change the validity (AX -> BX).

 3. Transitivity